 “Calder Hall was a marvel of British engineering.
 It was constructed using machine tools developed for aeroplanes and tanks during the Second World War.”

-But, in 1956, little thought was given by the nationally owned Central Electricity Authority to the risks from Nuclear materials, or the costs of handling them in use or disposal.
+But, in 1956, little thought was given by the nationally owned Central Electricity Authority to the risks from Nuclear materials used in Nuclear Fission, or the costs of handling them in use or disposal.

 “The technology is incapable of making a difference in the time window that remains to meet the climate targets agreed at the Paris Conference…….
 Generations to come will have to repay the enormous cost of building Nuclear plants, whilst living with the costs and risks of toxic waste.”